7 Fun Facts to Visit the Great Ocean Road & see the 12 Apostles

-Fun Fact #7: Collapse of London Bridge
+Fun Fact #7: The Koalas of Kennett River

 See the Great Ocean Road the right way!

-So really, we hope you don’t think Great Ocean Road isn’t just a pretty place with lots of rocks and that it really is a place worth visiting.
+So really, we hope you don’t think Great Ocean Road is just a pretty place with lots of rocks and that it really is a place worth visiting.
 Whether you’re visiting from interstate or overseas, the team at Go West Tours would love to take you on a comprehensive day tour to visit all the aforementioned places (and more) so you can experience the magic for yourself!